 SDS 301: Elementary Statistical Methods

-[Typically offered in summer as an online course.]
+[Typically offered in spring semesters; and summer sessions as an online course.]

 SDS 302F: Foundations of Data Analysis

 Introduction to data analysis and statistical methods.
 Topics may include: random sampling; principles of observational study and experimental design; data summaries and graphics; and statistical models and inference, including the simple linear regression model and one-way analysis of variance.
 Only one of the following may be counted: Statistics and Data Sciences 302, 306, 302F.
-Flags: Ethics, Quantitative Reasoning.
 Core: Math.

 SDS 313: Introduction to Data Science